Residential Palace Darmstadt: Baroque era

 Landgrave Ernst Ludwig commissioned the French architect Louis Remy de la Fosse to plan a new baroque palace with four large wings in 1715, after the palace's chancellery had burned down.
 This was to completely replace the old palace.
 Due to lack of money, however, only two wings were completed by 1726.
 These were to remain the last major structural changes to the castle.
 When Hessen-Darmstadt joined the Confederation of the Rhine in 1806, the castle became the seat of the Grand Dukes of Darmstadt.
 At the beginning of the 19th century, the upper floors of the new castle were furnished and fitted with window glazing.
 In 1842, the university and state library and the grand ducal collection with natural history cabinet moved in.
-Since the 18th century the castle has been less and less inhabited by the grand dukes.
-More and more institutes were admitted and some of the rooms were reserved for state guests.
+Since the 18th century the castle has been less and less inhabited by the grand dukes and other members of the ruling family who settled in more comfortable premises, most of which were destroyed in World War II.
+These included the Altes Palais (Darmstadt)|Altes Palais and Alexanderpalais on Luisenplatz (Darmstadt)|Luisenplatz, the Neues Palais (Darmstadt)|Neues Palais and Prinz-Carl-Palais (Darmstadt)|Prinz-Carl-Palais to the south, the Prinz-Georg-Palais (Darmstadt)|Prinz-Georg-Palais to the north, and the Palais Rosenhöhe near the family's burial grounds in the Rosenhöhe Park to the east.
+Meanwhile, more and more institutions were admitted into the vacant old residential palace, and some of the rooms were reserved for state guests.

-20th century
+20th century to the present

 In 1893, under Ernst Ludwig, Grand Duke of Hesse and by Rhine, structural measures were again being taken.
 Thus the extension with a tea pavilion was built on the Herrenbau.
 In 1924, the castle museum moved into the old area of the castle.

 After the World War I, the castle passed into the possession of the People's State of Hesse.
 On the night of the fire in Darmstadt from 11 to 12 September 1944, the castle burned down to the outer walls.
 Reconstruction began in 1946 and was not completed until the early 1970s.
 An overall repair was carried out in 2008, which is planned to last for a longer period of time.
 The bell construction was completed in 2016.
 The outer appearance was almost completely restored.
 As of 2023, the castle is the seat of the Technische Universität Darmstadt and the German-Polish Institute.